Getting kids active and learning through nature play

 The campaign was featured on television 9 times, with 579 shout outs on radio stations all over Australia and 260 pieces of print and online coverage, demonstrating how much this resonates with Aussie and Kiwi families.

-The next Outdoor Classroom Day will be on Thursday 1 November 2018.
+The next Outdoor Classroom Day will be held on November 7, 2019.
 Visit the website and help to build a movement that gets children everywhere outdoors to play and learn every day!